pleo-io/heracles/README.md

 Best thing since sliced bread: It tests integration without actually deploying the apps.
 In other words, we don't need to set the house on fire to test the fire alarm.
 I used Pact.io

-This is great for testing complex microservices architecture.
-I heard pleo uses kafka, so I wanted to make sure I would show off those as well, although I am not an expert at it (yet!)
+Contract Testing is great for testing complex microservices architecture.
+I heard pleo uses kafka, so I wanted to make sure I would show off Contract Testing as well, although I am not an expert at it (yet!)

 ##### Implementation steps for the Consumer-Driven Contracts